tralac Daily News

 Nigeria says that majority of its ports have been digitalised a move that is aimed at enhancing efficiency while reducing corruption cases.
 Hassan Bello, Executive Secretary, Nigerian Shippers’ Council (NSC) says that ports in Nigeria are now 70 per cent digitalised.
 However, Mr Bello regretted that they did not reach the intended target of 90 per cent.
 “We have been working with shipping companies and terminal operators to ensure we make the deadline we set for the first quarter but we saw it was not feasible to attain 90 per cent digitalisation.
 “What we were able to do on the average was 70 per cent, but digitisation of the ports is a process in the making.
 We want this to happen as quickly as possible,” he said.

 The President of the Chartered Institute of Supply Chain Management, Richard Obeng Okrah, has stated that Supply Chain Management will be key in the implementation of the African Continental Free Trade Area (AFCFTA) agreement.
 He said this while speaking to the media on the sideline of the event to commemorate World Supply Chain day and its contribution to Industries.
-According to him, the free trade agreement involves the movement of goods across the various value chains, and supply chain management will be critical in carrying out trade activities.
 “A lot of attention and jobs are going to be created for Ghana and in this respect supply chain management is a very key component in ensuring that we succeed in our objectives.
 We are required to move goods from manufacturers to end-users and effective supply chain systems ensure that the planning, transportation, logistics, warehousing and movement to the ultimate consumer is done in a very efficient manner,” he said.

 Namibia Exports First 350 Tons of Charcoal to United States (US Embassy in Namibia)